aekrylov/docker-papermc/README.md

 ## Selecting Minecraft version

-If you don't specify it will always compile the latest version but if you want a specific version you can specify it by adding
+By default the image will download the latest available version of PaperMC.
+To use the server for a specific Minecraft version, add an env parameter to the `docker run` line

 	-e MC_VER=<version>

 For example, to build it with version 1.8 add

 	-e MC_VER=1.8

-to the docker run line.

 ## Memory settings